“The question is not whether intelligent machines can have any emotions, but whether machines can be intelligent without any emotions”.

 The concept of artificial empathy has been proposed by researchers like Asada and ohers.

 Empathy is the capacity to understand or feel what another person is experiencing from within their frame of reference, that is, the capacity to place oneself in another’s position.

 The three types of empathy – all need the sharing of experiences.
 Hence, if AI is to understand human empathy – AI needs people to share experiences to it.
-This is especially true in a longer relationship between humans and AI – such as coaching.
+This is especially true in a longer relationship between humans and AI – such as coaching example.

 The research I am working on is based on the idea of creating an “AI coach” and in the creating of a model for engagement between humans and AI in longer interactions.
 It is based on the propensity of humans to share experiences with the AI coach.
 Ultimately, artificial empathy could even be modelled as a reinforcement learni…

 If you have any thoughts/feedback or wish to participate in our research –

 please email me at ajit.jaokar at feynlabs.ai